hashgraph/hedera-sdk-java/docs/java-app/java-app-quickstart.md

 ## Additional useful information
 ### Fat/uber JAR
-[Creating a fat/uber JAR guide](create-jar-guide.md) covers how to properly set up Shadow Gradle plugin to create a fat/uber JAR of your Java application that uses the Hedera Java SDK.
+[Creating a fat/uber JAR guide](create-jar-guide.md) covers how to properly set up Shadow Gradle plugin to create a fat/uber JAR of your Java application that uses the Hedera™ Java SDK.

 ## Next steps
-To make it easier to start your Java project using the Hedera Java SDK, we recommend checking out the [Java examples](../../examples/README.md).
+To make it easier to start your Java project using the Hedera™ Java SDK, we recommend checking out the [Java examples](../../examples/README.md).
 These examples show different uses and workflows, giving you valuable insights into how you can use the Hedera platform in your projects.
-They will also help you explore the capabilities of the Hedera SDK and start your project confidently.
+They will also help you explore the capabilities of the Hedera™ Java SDK and start your project confidently.